 Hello again!
 It is the blog How Unique Japan!
 How are you?

-Today, I will talk about the Emblem in my country.
+Today, we will talk about the Emblem in my country.
 What do you think about that?
-You probably imagine a loyal family like the Elizabeth family or some nobilities.
+You probably imagine a loyal family (Eg, the Elizabeth family) or some nobles.
 So, it should belong to higher-class people.

-However, we Japanese have a lot of different types of Emblems among citizens.
-They are called Kamon (sounds like come on).
+However, we Japanese have a lot of different types of Emblems among us.
+They are Kamon (they are similar to the sound come on).

 The amount is surprisingly almost 20000th!
 Why are there so many?
-The reason is deeply concerned with the history of Japan.
+The reason is deeply concerned with history.

 The History of the Emblem

-It is unclear when it was born, but historical theory says it might have been born in the Heian era (from 794 to 1185 AC).
+It is unclear when it was born, but historical theory suggests it might have been in the Heian era (from 794 to 1185 AD).
 So, they are pretty old.

 Of course, Kamon belonged to the higher class at the beginning.
 For example, relatives of the Japanese emperor (he is called Ten-no).

-However, they were not just for showing the power of the family.
+However, they were not just for ensuring the power.
 Then, what were they for?

 Surprisingly, they were for a solution to the road traffic problem.

-Please imagine the road’s situation with many oxcarts coming or going across.
+Please imagine the road’s situation with many oxcarts coming and going across.
 That means the road troubles were usual.
-For example, they got stuck to each other many times.

 They (nobility people) struggled to solve the situation by several methods.

 However, that solution was not perfect.
-It took so long to recognize which one was in the higher class because the workers pulling the cargo were like servants who did not have enough education for reading.
+It took so long to recognize which one was in the higher class because the workers pulling the cargo were like servants who did not get enough education to read.

 That is why the Emblems were born.
 The higher-class people invented their mark.
-That was easier to remember than learning any capital for lower workers.
+That was easier to remember than learning words for lower workers.
 So, the emblems were the best solution to clear their identity.

 Why did they become popular?